MiThors/TT-method-development/ReadMe.md

 -1 --pop1: intakes one or more strings, the file path to the vcf(s) for the diploid individual from population 1.
 Required.

--2 --pop2: intakes one or more stirngs, the file path to the vcf(s) for the diploid individual from population 2.
+-2 --pop2: intakes one or more strings, the file path to the vcf(s) for the diploid individual from population 2.
 Required.

 -a --ancestral: intakes one or more strings, the file path to the ancestral states file.
 Information on how to generate these is found [below](#creating-ancestral-state-files).
 Required.